 Leadership : We aspire to be a leading voice for advocacy, communication and education for suicide prevention, intervention, postvention and life promotion within Canada.

 Inclusivity: We ensure that our efforts are inclusive of the diverse perspectives and circumstances of those across our Country impacted by Suicide.

 Fairness: We advocate for equitable access to suicide prevention, intervention, postvention and life promotion initiatives.

 Excellence : We strive for the highest quality as we pursue and facilitate informed based efforts for advocacy, communication and education.

 We invite individuals who have an interest in suicide prevention and are committed to using their skills in support of a national coordinating body.

 Term and Location

 Directors will serve for a term of three years with eligibility for reappointment for a second consecutive term of three years.
-These positions will commence October 2019.
-The Board meets via teleconference calls and schedules two in-person meeting annually (including one during the Annual Conference).
+These positions will commence October 2020, at the end of the AGM meeting.
+The Board meets via video-conference calls and schedules two in-person meeting annually (including one during the Annual Conference).

-Meetings of the Board of Directors are two hours in duration.
+Meetings of the Board of Directors are 90 minutes in duration.
 Directors are expected to also participate on at least two board committees, should expect to participate in an average of 24 meetings (board and committees) per year; and, must make reasonable efforts to attend all scheduled meetings.
 Additionally, board members should plan to be accessible for personal contact in between board meetings.